lamhq/tech-notes/devops/aws/2-compute/5-load-balancer.md

-# Route Traffic with Amazon Elastic Load Balancing
+# Directing Traffic with Elastic Load Balancing

 ## What's a Load Balancer?